-In fiscal year 2022, the bonuses of our executive officers, including the NEOs, who participated in our Bonus Plan were based on the performance of our Company during fiscal year 2022 as measured against the following pre-established corporate financial and operational metrics, which the Board deemed to be critical to enhancing stockholder value:
+In fiscal year 2023, the bonuses of our executive officers, including the NEOs, who participated in our Bonus Plan were based on the performance of our Company during fiscal year 2023 as measured against the following pre-established corporate financial and operational metrics, which the Board deemed to be critical to enhancing stockholder value:

-- Annual Recurring Revenue (ARR) on a constant currency basis (the goal of this metric is to maximize annual recurring revenue); - · Adjusted Non-GAAP Expenses (the goal of this metric is to manage spending in line with our budget); and - Net Promoter Score (NPS)/Environmental, Social and Governance (ESG) Performance (the goal of this metric is to enhance efforts to achieve NPS and ESG goals).
+- · Annual Recurring Revenue (ARR) on a constant currency basis (the goal of this metric is to maximize annual recurring revenue); - · Adjusted Non-GAAP Operating Profit (the goal of this metric is to achieve or exceed our profitability targets); and - Net Promoter Score (NPS)/Environmental, Social and Governance (ESG) Performance (the goal of this metric is to enhance efforts to achieve NPS and ESG goals).

-The Adjusted Non-GAAP Expenses metric is a non-GAAP financial measure.
-Adjusted Non-GAAP Expenses is derived from GAAP cost of revenue and GAAP operating expense, and excludes stock-based compensation expense, amortization of acquired intangibles, acquisition consideration holdback, non-GAAP cost of services revenue, and corporate bonus accrual exceeding 100%.
-See Appendix A to this proxy statement for further details regarding the Adjusted Non-GAAP Expenses metric and the reconciliation of the metric to cost of revenue and operating expenses as reported for purposes of GAAP from the Company's audited financial statements.
+The Adjusted Non-GAAP Operating Profit metric is a non-GAAP financial measure.
+Specifically, the Adjusted Non-GAAP Operating Profit is derived from GAAP income (loss) from operations and excludes stock-based compensation expense, amortization of acquired intangibles, acquisition consideration holdback, net impact of assignment of lease agreement, and corporate bonus accrual exceeding 100%.
+See Appendix A to this proxy statement for further details regarding the Adjusted Non-GAAP Operating Profit metric and the reconciliation of the metric to GAAP income (loss) from operations as reported for purposes of GAAP from the Company's audited financial statements.

-For fiscal year 2022, we used Adjusted Non-GAAP Expenses and NPS/ESG as our corporate goals for the Bonus Plan instead of cash flow from operations due to the determination of the Compensation Committee that the Adjusted Non-GAAP Expenses metric was more appropriate for measuring profitability and aligning executive officer compensation with the Company's performance and that the NPS/ESG performance metric was appropriate for promoting our focus on NPS and ESG matters.
+For fiscal year 2023, we used the Adjusted Non-GAAP Operating Profit metric as one of our corporate goals for the Bonus Plan instead of Adjusted Non-GAAP Expenses due to the determination of the Compensation Committee that the Adjusted Non-GAAP Operating Profit metric was more appropriate for measuring profitability and aligning executive officer compensation with the Company's performance.

-The threshold, target and maximum performance goals for each of these metrics were as follows in fiscal year 2022:
+The threshold, target, and maximum performance goals for each of these metrics were as follows in fiscal year 2023: